 This is why…

-Today’s “modern” Russian Blue has a “bit” of a Siamese look about them, which is one way to help differentiate them form other similar looking cat breeds including the:
+Today’s “modern” Russian Blue has a “bit” of a Siamese look about them, which is one way to help differentiate them from other similar-looking cat breeds, including the:

 But that’s not…

-As we all know, every cat is going to have his or her own unique personality regardless of what “kind” of breed it may happen to be.
-So, in theory, you may end up adopting a Russian Blue that is totally content with sitting around the house all day and not climbing on everything that it sees.
+As we all know, every cat will have a unique personality regardless of what “kind” of breed it may be.
+So, in theory, you may adopt a Russian Blue that is content with sitting around the house all day and not climbing on everything it sees.

-Because these guys can tend to be a bit flighty, and not particularly “keen” on loud noises or strangers, it’s safe to say that if your looking for a cat that is going to get along with kids or lots of visitors to your home, this may not be the right cat breed for you.
+\This is a possibility we wouldn’t tell you to “count on it.”
+As a general rule of thumb, Russian Blues will want to run and play a lot.
+And while they may demand your attention and affection at times, these are not cats that will be “seeking” your attention or approval 24/7.
+Also, because these guys can tend to be a bit flighty and not particularly “keen” on loud noises or strangers, it’s safe to say that if you are looking for a cat that is going to get along with kids or lots of visitors to your home, this may not be the right cat breed for you.

-When one is considering the adoption of a particular animal that has a healthy track record, we here at IndulgeYourPet still like to recommend all of our readers to take a moment and consider the idea of purchasing a pet insurance policy for their new family member.
+By all reports, the Russian Blue cat breed appears to be a pretty healthy pedigree cat breed without any obvious hereditary medical issues.
+But even when considering the adoption of a particular animal with a beneficial track record, we here at IndulgeYourPet still recommend that all of our readers take a moment and consider purchasing a pet insurance policy for their new family member.

-Even in cases like the Russian Blue, it’s still quite possible that he or she could become sick or injured at some point during his or her life.
-And whether you know this or not, we can assure you that vet bills can be quite expensive, particularly if your pet has a serious medical emergency!
+Even in cases like the Russian Blue, it’s still entirely possible that they could become sick or injured at some point.
+Whether you know this or not, we can assure you that vet bills can be expensive, particularly if your pet has a severe medical emergency!

 No, probably not.
-But how will you know if one might be “right” for you before you know what these types of insurance policies will and won’t cover, and how much they cost?
+But how will you know if one might be “right” for you before you know what these insurance policies will and won’t cover and how much they cost?

 We don’t think it’s possible!

-Which is why we choose to write our Best Pet Insurance Companies so that your readers can quickly have all of their questions answered and know for sure if makes any sense to buy a pet insurance policy.
+This is why we choose to write our Best Pet Insurance Companies so that your readers can quickly have all of their questions answered and know if buying a pet insurance policy makes any sense.